Indefinite Backpack Travel

 • Amazon Essentials Hoodie.
 I’ve tested dozens of hoodies, including recently a custom-tailored one.
 But they always get destroyed on hikes so I’m now back to the cheap Amazon brands.

-I pack my shirts by rolling them around my socks and underwear into compact ‘day rolls’, which prevents wrinkling, eliminates decision-making involved with getting dressed, and makes packing as simple as tossing the rolls into my bag.
+• I pack my shirts by rolling them around my socks and underwear into compact ‘day rolls’, which prevents wrinkling, eliminates decision-making involved with getting dressed, and makes packing as simple as tossing the rolls into my bag.

 • Merino Buff.
 Near-limitless uses while traveling.
-I mostly use it as a face mask for cold weather and as a sleep mask for planes and buses, but I’ve also used it as a scarf, bandana, pillowcase, and more.
+I mostly use it as a face mask for cold weather and as a sleep mask on planes and buses, but I’ve also used it as a scarf, bandana, pillowcase, and more.
 Definitely one of the best pieces of travel gear I own.

 Miscellaneous

 • Amazon Prime credit card.
 A decent card that gets 5% back on some stuff and 1-2% on the rest.
-The fact that it’s a metal card with a minimalist design and no annual fee was a big selling point for me, and it saves me a lot of money at Whole Foods.
+The fact that it’s a metal card with a minimalist design and no annual fee was a big selling point for me, and it saves me a lot at Whole Foods.

 • Revolut debit card.
 Free ATM withdrawals while traveling.
 Most other cards have pivoted to add fees for international ATMs, Revolut is the only one I’ve used that hasn’t (though I’m sure they will eventually).
 ATM map link since the app’s map is rarely accurate.

-I used camera glasses frequently in 2016-2019, and frequently find myself browsing through my old ‘memories’ like I’m living in a Black Mirror episode, so I had to check out Facebook’s attempt.
+• Ray-Ban Stories.
+Wayfarer style, stored in a small custom microfiber pouch from a defunct eyewear startup I used to run.
+I used camera glasses frequently from 2016-2019 and sometimes browse my ‘memories’ from then like a Black Mirror episode, so I had to check out Facebook’s attempt.
 It’s nothing special.

 • True Utility Keytool.
 Probably the world’s most compact bottle opener and multitool.
 Bought it over a decade ago and it’s been on me every day since.
 Not much else to say, except that over a thousand people have bought it from this Amazon affiliate link.

 • Matador Nanodry Shower Towel.
 Small enough to fit in my fist but also large enough to work as a beach towel.
 Dries incredibly quick and lasts years.
-Rarely used though, as I typically stay in places with towels.
+Rarely used as I typically stay in places with towels.

 • Dopp Kit.
 As minimalist as a toiletry kit gets.
 Most items get cycled out every month or two.
 All stored in the Rains pencil case, along with first aid and other small items.

-• Marvis toothbrush.
+• Marvis Toothbrush.
 Or a regular toothbrush when inconvenient to replace.

-• Marvis jasmine toothpaste.
+• Marvis Jasmine Toothpaste.
 Or regular toothpaste when inconvenient to replace.

 • Generic floss